compromise-evident/Overkillographic/README.md

 10,000 is a randomly-chosen quantity, you probably only need 200 Bytes but just to be safe.
-Because the first 10,000 Bytes are taken verbatim, you can see a short horizontal segment if the original image--in the final image.
+Because the first 10,000 Bytes are taken verbatim, you can see a short horizontal segment of the original image--in the final image.